Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy A15 5G review: At a glance

-• What is it?
-The Samsung Galaxy A15 5G is a new budget phone for 2024.
+- What is it?
+The Samsung Galaxy A15 5G is budget phone launched at the tail end of 2023.
 It carries a MediaTek Dimensity 6100 Plus processor, 4GB of RAM, and a 6.5-inch 1080p OLED screen.
 There are three camera sensors on the back, including a 50MP primary, 5MP ultrawide, and 2MP macro.

 Should you buy the Samsung Galaxy A15 5G?